Employment Opportunities

 • A laptop computer is provided for all employees; and

-• Generous paid vacation and sick leave.
+• Generous paid vacation leave.

-People passionate about the Central Wasatch Mountains, local government, and public service, should consider working with the Central Wasatch Commission.
+People passionate about the Central Wasatch Mountains, local government, and public service should consider working with the Central Wasatch Commission.

 Description of the Role